 - Familiarize yourself with the camera – shoot a test video, upload and edit a practice one

-- Familiarize your students with having a camera in the classroom so when that you “go live”, it isn't a big deal
+- Familiarize your students with having a camera in the classroom so when that you “go live”, it is not new to them

-- Videotape multiple lessons to get plenty of footage – shoot a lot of video
+- Record multiple lessons to get plenty of footage – shoot a lot of recordings

-- Triple check your classroom before filming to be sure there is nothing that gives away the school/district or students full names
+- Triple check your classroom before recording to be sure nothing that gives away the school/district or students full names

 - Triple check the camera volume – it should be on high!

-- Be sure that your learning segment has a distinct beginning and end
+- Be sure that your learning segment has a distinct beginning and ending

-- Do not stress out about finding a "perfect" clip, the reality is they don’t exist and what matters most is how you respond to the teaching situation.
+- Do not stress out about finding a "perfect" clip, the reality is they do not exist and what matters most is how you respond to the teaching situation

 - Cite research where it says to site research